krishanthisera/CKS-Challenges/challenge-03.md

 ## Before begin
-I did complete the changellenge only in my second attempt.
-The given cluster is bit old, and unlike previous two challnges, you have to deal with extra one node.
+The given cluster is bit old, and unlike previous two challenges, you have to deal with extra one node.

 First, let see if all the nodes(control and worker) are in `Ready` status
 ```sh